Ovid/opensky-api/README.md

 by the aviation industry, while others have used this public data to predict corporate mergers and acquisitions.
 There are a wealth of reasons why this data is useful, but not all of those reasons are good.
 Be good.

+# TODO

+- Implement rate limits
+- Add a `is_rate_limited` method to results
+- Add Waypoints and Flight Routes

 # AUTHOR